-The entrance fee by itself is a little higher than other wonders of the world, but not unreasonable.
+The entrance fee by itself is a little higher than other famous tourist sites, but not unreasonable.
 It’s actually not going to be the biggest part of your cost on a Machu Picchu trip.
 The most you’ll pay for that part is $60.

 You have to buy tickets in advance now: the number admitted each day used to be capped at 2,500.
 Now, despite dire warnings from preservationists, the government couldn’t resist the rising demand and now allows 500 people every entrance slot—far more than 2,500 in the course of a day.
 The downside of the new crowd management plan is that you have to specify when you will enter and you can’t hang around all day.
 Read on for the new rules further down below.